 Canada jobs: Canadian economy surprises again, regional disparities remain, outlook uncertain

-New jobs data on Friday showed that the Canadian economy added another 952,900 jobs in the month of June, exceeding expectations by a large margin.
-High frequency and alternative indicators of economic activity such as restaurant bookings, public transportation use and traffic congestion levels had ...
-READ MORE >
+New jobs data showed that the Canadian economy added another 952,900 jobs in the month of June, exceeding expectations by a large margin.
+High frequency and alternative indicators of economic activity such as restaurant bookings, public transportation use and traffic congestion levels had predicted a large increase, as had some traditional measures like housing starts, which increased significantly in June. … READ MORE >

 Surprise increase in jobs, but some worrying signs for the Canadian economy

-The Canadian economy is coming back on line and appears to have bottomed out--at least for now.
-Social distancing measures have been eased; real time and high frequency indicators like traffic levels, public transportation use and restaurant bookings have increased.
-Canada added 289,600 jobs in the ...
-READ MORE >
+Canada is coming back on line.
+Social distancing measures have been eased; “realer” time and high frequency indicators like traffic levels, public transportation use and restaurant bookings have increased.
+Canada added 289,600 jobs in the month of May, when economists had expected a decline of 500,000.
+The unemployment rate increased to 13.7%, but this was due to more people looking for work. … READ MORE >